Elise Soucie Administrative Communications Student Coordinator

 Jason Smith is a student supervisor and research associate at CPOST.
 He joined CPOST in 2015 as a member of the data team, which he has supervised since June 2016.
 At CPOST, he manages the Suicide Attack Database and contributes data to the Office of Naval Research project.
 He has also written on Nigeria and designed an original database of Syrian protest violence.
 He majors in philosophy and political science and will graduate in June 2018.

 Andrew Mines Undergraduate Researcher Associate

-Andrew Mines is a research assistant/intern at CPOST and a third-year undergraduate student at the University of Chicago.
-He is majoring in Near Eastern Languages and Civilizations, focusing on Islamic and Modern Middle Eastern Studies and Arabic.
-Andrew works with the DoD MINERVA Martyr Video Project, where he does video analysis.
+Andrew Mines is a research associate at CPOST and a fourth-year undergraduate student at the University of Chicago.
+He is majoring in Near Eastern Languages and Civilizations, with a minor in Human Rights.
+Andrew is a student supervisor on CPOST's Minerva Initiative project, where he does analysis of ISIS media propaganda.
 He expects to graduate in the Spring of 2018.